NEXT UPCOMING EVENTS:

 School Vacation Food Boxes

-MUUC has recently been organizing efforts to raise money to provide vacation week food boxes for over 100 families who live in motels in Melrose and Malden.
-A need was identified during the February and April school vacations in 2016, as these families often struggle to feed their children who would otherwise receive free breakfasts and lunches at school.
-Food is purchased and MUUC’ers help to assemble the boxes, which are then delivered directly to the families by Bread of Life; these boxes contain kid-friendly, nutritious, and shelf-stable food requiring little or no preparation.
+In 2016, a need was identified during the February and April school vacations, as some families struggled to feed their children who would otherwise receive free breakfasts and lunches at school.
+MUUC organized efforts to raise money to provide vacation week food boxes for families who live in motels in Melrose and Malden.
+Food was purchased and MUUC’ers assembled the boxes, which were then delivered directly to the families by Bread of Life; these boxes contained kid-friendly, nutritious, and shelf-stable food requiring little or no preparation.
 Thanks go to our Hoover School helpers, and Brad Hutchinson Real Estate, who donated the use of a van to transport the boxes.

-If you would like to help or get more information on any of our Hunger Ministry efforts, please contact our Social Justice Committee. (please include your email address!)
+If you would to learn more about any of our Hunger Ministry efforts, please click here to contact our Social Justice Committee. (please include your email address!)